garyongguanjie/investing101/docs/intro.md

 ### AI-Generated Content Notice

-This comprehensive investment guide was created using artificial intelligence through advanced meta prompting techniques.
-Meta prompting is a sophisticated AI methodology where structured prompts are used to guide AI systems in generating comprehensive, educational content by breaking down complex topics into digestible components and ensuring consistency across multiple related documents.
+This investment guide was developed using meta-prompting, an AI technique where one set of prompts is used to generate another, which then produces the final text.
+While efforts were made to guide the AI in creating accurate and easy-to-understand content, the information has not been fact-checked or proofread.
+The goal of this guide is to provide a straightforward introduction to investing for a general audience without getting overly technical.

+This guide can be a great starting point for new investors looking to maximize returns while mitigating risk.

 ### Content Accuracy and Verification